Time for a New Liquid Level Float Switch (Know When to Replace Your Tank Sensors)

 - Indicate how much fluid is in the tank

-Liquid level float switches are used for many different applications.
-They are often used to perform critical functions and should be checked regularly to make sure they are in top working order.
+Liquid level float switches are used in a variety of applications.
+They are often used to perform critical functions and should be checked regularly to ensure they remain in top working order.
 We’ve put together a list of things to look out for when checking your liquid level switches.

 Warning Signals Not Being Sent

-If the predefined high or low level is being reached and the level switch is not triggering the proper warning signals, your liquid level switch probably needs to be replaced.
+If the predefined liquid level, whether high or low, is being reached and the level switch is not triggering the proper warning signals, your liquid level switch probably needs to be replaced.

 Components Not Reacting